ajalt/clikt/docs/options.md

 ```

 You can enable automatic envvar name inference by setting the
-`autoEnvvarPrefix` on a command's {% include api.html pkg="core"
+`autoEnvvarPrefix` on a command's [`[context, ]`](api/clikt/com.github.ajalt.clikt.core/context.html).
-fun="context" %}.
 This will cause all options without an explicit envvar
 name to be given an uppercase underscore-separated envvar name.
 Since
-the prefix is set on the {% include api.html pkg="core" fun="context"
-%}, it is propagated to subcommands.
+the prefix is set on the [`[context, ]`](api/clikt/com.github.ajalt.clikt.core/context.html), it is propagated to subcommands.
 If you have a a subcommand called
 `foo` with an option `--bar`, and your prefix is `MY_TOOL`, the option's
 envvar name will be `MY_TOOL_FOO_BAR`.